NURSING HOME ABUSE LAWYERS

 Financial Abuse: Financial abuse is a rising problem in nursing homes across the county.
 The elderly lose about $3 billion because of financial abuse and scams every year.
 That figure is actually quite low since that’s just the amount reported.
 Most financial crimes go undetected or unreported.
 Financial abuse can involve stealing money, using a resident’s credit card, or even rerouting benefit checks to a caretaker’s personal account.

 Abuse is abuse.
-Don’t hesitate to contact our attorneys if you believe that your elderly loved one is suffering at the hands of their assisted living facility.
+Don’t hesitate to contact our attorneys if you suspect abuse and believe that your elderly loved one is suffering at the hands of their assisted living facility.
 We’ll investigate the matter and help you fight for the money your family deserves.

 Who Can I Sue For Nursing Home Abuse in Austin?